-At first, the duck was amazed by the intense scent emanating from the broken off chocolate pieces.
-It reminded us both of instant cappuccino, you know, that kind of instant coffee that has milk powder and sweetener/flavorings already mixed in.
+At first, the duck was amazed by the intense scent emanating from the broken-off chocolate pieces.
+It reminded us of instant cappuccino.
+You know, the type of instant coffee with milk powder and sweetener/flavorings already mixed in.
 When we took our first bite, we were overcome by an abundance of vivid instant cappuccino memories (well, knowing how tasting works, this only makes sense).
 A few bites later, we discerned the chocolate chip cookie pieces, partly by taste but mainly by their crumbly texture that nicely broke up the coffee-flavored cream.
-We like the consistency and the combination of flavors, together with the Milka milk chocolate.
+We like the consistency and the combination of flavors paired with the Milka milk chocolate.
 The chocolate bar is decidedly too sweet for our liking, but apart from that, we think it presents a rather well-rounded sweet snack.
-We only wish that it were a bit less messy to eat (though the crumbly texture could have resulted from us storing this chocolate in our heated bedroom for way too long before actually trying it.
+We only wish it were a bit less messy to eat (though the crumbly texture could have resulted from us storing this chocolate in our heated bedroom for way too long before actually trying it.
 Maybe we should get another bar, just to be sure).* If we were fans of the cappuccino mixes this chocolate reminds us of and appreciative of very sweet chocolate, the duck and I would have awarded a perfect rating.
 We’re not, really.
-So, 3/5 particularly subjective ducks will have to do.Conclusion
+So, 3/5 singularly subjective ducks will have to do.Conclusion

 The duck and I do love the idea and general execution of this chocolate (if the extreme crumbliness is, in fact, due to our non-existent storage tactics).
 If you’re craving an afternoon cup of instant cappuccino and a chocolate chip cookie but are too lazy/busy/unprepared/far away from home to prepare them yourself, this chocolate is perfect.
 The duck and I can imagine this tasting extra nice in summer, fresh out of the fridge, or shared with a friend out and about (in a box, with a napkin, to combat the crumbliness) for a coffee break in a bite, or many.
 Hey, if you go for a winter walk in the cold, you wouldn’t even need to refrigerate the chocolate – maybe, the duck and I should try that!